 The Nutrition Value of Tomatoes:

-Tomatoes are great sources for the antioxidant lycopene, which is known for many health benefits.
+Tomatoes are great sources of the antioxidant lycopene, which is known for many health benefits.
 They are also rich in vitamin C, vitamin K, potassium, folate, and fiber.
-These micronutrients are linked with fig hinting diseases such as heart disease and cancer.
+These micronutrients are known to fight potentially fatal diseases such as heart disease and cancer.

 You can start tomato plants from seeds indoors 6 to 8 weeks before your last frost.
 You can also start growing tomatoes for tomatoes starter plants purchased from a nursery, which will probably give you a better and faster result.